Jeremiah Chapter 22

 “And they shall say every man to his neighbor”: As in company together, passing along the ruined walls of the city.

 “Wherefore hath the Lord done thus unto this great city?”
 So fortified and so full of people.
 The metropolis of the whole nation; the greatest city in the east.
 Yea, the joy of the whole earth; a city peculiarly dear to the Lord.
 Greatly honored by him with his presence, worship, and ordinances, and yet now in ruins.
-How did this come this to pass?
+How did this come to pass?
 They see and acknowledge the hand of the Lord in it, having a better notion of things than the Jews themselves had.

 Many people of other nations have come to see the beauty of the city, but after the destruction, they will realize God destroyed it.
 They will be questioning what great sin they committed, to bring such anger from God?